Frank17/Columbia-Summer-Camp-2022/README.md

 - **Note**: I'll do a major update on the code once I get some spare time.
 The current plan is to:
   - Organize the *existing code* by seperating them into different modules
-  - Add a *new module* dedicated to cleaning the dataset via some EDA
+  - Add a *new module* dedicated to cleaning the dataset via EDA
   - Add a *new module* dedicated to regression-related algorithms
     - Will be somewhat similar to the current version of the `training.py` file